tcorral/methodology-angular-development/README.md

     - `TodoFactory` for a factory
  - Also keep methods and properties names consistent across shared methods, such as `this.something = MyFactory.something`

 The value of these first two points is to simplify collaboration amongst developers, making it easy for other developers in your team to pick up and understand your code.
-Futhermore, you should:
+Furthermore, you should:

  - If there is **only one controller** for your widget, instantiate the controller on the body tag of your widget definition, .i.e: `<body ng-controller="TodoCtrl">`
  - Always use the `ng-cloak` class on the body tag of your widget definition to avoid FOUC problems when loading the widget